bombasticSlacks/Aspirant/Game/Shaper.md

 #### Wild Casting
 You can cast spells normally while transformed into a non-humanoid creature, even if you couldn't hold a [Focus](Example-Gear#Focus).
 You can also speak normally.

+#### Focus Trap
+You can set magical abilities you are focussed on to trigger in response to something (a person walking through a door, saying a word etc.) if you are knocked unconscious or distracted, your traps fail.
+This gives you access to the Trap magical trait for spell attacks.

+#### Silent Channelling
+You do not need to speak to perform [Channelled Magic](Magic#Channelled%20Magic).

+#### Still Channelling
+You do not need to move your hands to perform [Channelled Magic](Magic#Channelled%20Magic).

 ---